KB9/personal-website/data/blog/jindosh-riddle-solver/content.md

 conjunctive normal form (CNF), and outputs whether the formula is satisfiable or not along with the values which satisfy the formula.

-Boolean formulas expressed in CNF consist of a conjunction (AND) of clauses, with each clause being a disjunction (OR) of literals.
+Boolean formulas expressed in CNF consist of a conjunction (logical AND written as $\land$) of clauses, with each clause being a disjunction (logical OR written as $\lor$) of literals.
 Some examples of formulas in CNF include:

 - $(A \lor B) \land (C \lor D)$
 - $(A \lor B) \land C$